jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 Photo Gallery with Slideshow
 Image Gallery with Zoom
 Photo Gallery with Proofing
-Lazyload
+Image Gallery with Lazyload
-WooCommerce Product
+WooCommerce Product Gallery
 Image Gallery with Lightroom Photos
-Password Protected Photo
+Password Protected Photo Gallery
-Dropbox Images
+Dropbox Image Gallery
-Image from Zip Files
+Image Gallery from Zip Files
-Photos with Breadcrumb Navigation
+Photo Gallery with Breadcrumb Navigation
-Custom Post Type Content
+Custom Post Type Content Gallery
-YouTube Video
+YouTube Video Gallery
-Instagram Video
-Facebook Video
-Vimeo Video
+Vimeo Video Gallery
-Wistia Video
+Wistia Video Gallery
-Twitch.tv Video
-Custom Video
+Custom Video Gallery
-Dynamic Photos
+Dynamic Photo Gallery
-Portfolio
+Portfolio Gallery
-Tiles
+Photo Gallery with Tiles
-Grid
+Image Gallery with Grid
 Music Gallery

 = I'd like access to all features.
 How can I get them? =

-You can get access to more features, Addons and support by <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about Envira!">visiting the Envira website and purchasing a support license</a>.
-Purchasing a support license gets you access to the full version of Envira, automatic updates and support, and depending on the level of support license, you can even get exclusive access to Envira Addons!
+You can get access to more features, Addons and support by <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about Envira Gallery!">visiting the Envira Gallery website and purchasing a support license</a>.
+Purchasing a support license gets you access to the full version of Envira Gallery, automatic updates and support, and depending on the level of support license, you can even get exclusive access to Envira Gallery Addons!

-= Is Envira translation ready? =
+= Is Envira Gallery translation ready? =

-Yes, Envira has full translation and localization support via the envira-gallery textdomain.
+Yes, Envira Gallery has full translation and localization support via the envira-gallery textdomain.
 To submit a translation, see https://translate.wordpress.org/projects/wp-plugins/envira-gallery-lite

+== Notes ==

+Envira Gallery is absolutely, positively the <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to purchase the best responsive WordPress gallery plugin now!">best responsive WordPress gallery plugin</a> on the market.
+It is fast, flexible and allows you to create insanely powerful <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to purchase the best responsive WordPress gallery plugin now!">responsive WordPress galleries</a> with half of the effort.
+Envira Gallery gets out of your way so you can showcase your content in beautiful and powerful ways.

+Also, I'm an <a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">expert WordPress developer</a> and I write a lot about WordPress in general.
+You can check out my blog at the link above.

 == Changelog ==

-= 1.6.4 =

-* Fix: Gutenberg Block gallery preview appearing out of order.
-* Fix: Minor bug fixes.

-= 1.6.3 =

-* Added:Gutenberg Block support ( Beta )
-* Added: Set margins for Automatic Layouts
-* Fix: Minor bug fixes

 = 1.6.2 =